Sexual Misconduct Response for EmployeesTitle IX

 - Dr. Kate Mueller, Vice President Student Services (714) 241-6160

 If the incident involves Faculty or staff, you can file a complaint with the District Office of Human Resources (714) 438-4707

 Encourage the victim to talk to a psychologist at the Student Health Center

 Make a report to the College/District Title IX Officer

 As a member of the College/District community, a student may approach you regarding being the recipient of unwelcomed sexual contact, or having knowledge regarding another student in this situation.
 It is important to provide support to a survivor of sexual assault and to also refer this person to professional resources (see above).
 These steps are designed to help you best support and inform someone of the resources available to assist with the person’s physical and emotional needs.

-“I need to tell you that I am considered a mandated reporter.
-I must inform the college/district that an incident has occurred.
+“I need to tell you that I am considered a responsible employee and must inform the college/district that an incident has occurred.
 I don’t want to scare or intimidate you, but your personal safety and overall health is our number one concern.
 The reason we do this report is to make sure you are able to get all the help and support you need.
 If you do not want details of what occurred reported or are not interested in making a complaint at this time, you have the right to maintain your privacy.
 I will only report what you confide in me.
 If you prefer to speak with someone confidentially, I would be happy to help you get in touch with the psychologist through student support services.
 They are not obligated to report any details to the district”.

 - Listen and believe the student.
 Inform the student of reporting options.

 - You can assure the student that no records or reports of sexual assault are kept in the student’s permanent academic records.